7 Keys to Setting Your Goals

 6. Create Yearly, Monthly, and Weekly Plans.

 It’s best to start by creating your yearly goal plan, and then break your goals down further by month and week as the year unfolds.
 If you just have a yearly plan, you’ll likely feel overwhelmed and won’t know what to focus on day by day.
 Choose one of your yearly goals and break it down into bite sized steps for the month you’re in.
 For example, if one of your yearly goals is to re-create your website, one of your monthly goals might be to research other websites and get clear about what you do and don’t like.
 If you have a yearly goal of getting into great shape, this month you might sign up for a kickboxing class.
 When you break your goals down yearly, monthly, and weekly, it’s easy to focus on what’s in front of you while also knowing it’s advancing you in terms of the big picture.
 This eliminates the energy drain of constantly wondering: Am I doing what I’m suppose to be doing?

 7. Celebrate Your Successes.

 Start each of your yearly, monthly, and weekly goal plans with a brief of what you appreciate having already accomplished from the previous plan.
 It’s really energizing when you’re working toward your goals to remember how far you’ve already come.
 It switches your mind to focus on what you appreciate about your progress and makes you feel successful.
 It’s always easier to achieve your goals when you’re already feeling successful.

-There’s no need to reinvent the wheel when creating your goal planning sheets, we’ve already gotten things started for you.
-You can download our Yearly, Monthly, and Weekly Goal Planning Sheets for free, right here.
+There’s no need to reinvent the wheel when creating your goal planning sheets, we’ve already gotten things started for you!
+You can download your free daily, weekly, monthly, and yearly goal planning templates below right now.
 And once you get into the habit of using them, you’ll wonder how you ever lived without them.